hexiro/autorequests/README.md

 ### Example Use Cases

 * Creating a foundation for an API wrapper
-* Testing what cookies / headers are required for a server to understand your request
+* Testing what cookies or headers are required for a server to understand your request

 ### How to Copy Data